-While the removal of a PICC line is not very complicated, it still requires care and caution.
+While PICC removal is not very complicated, it still requires care and caution.
 To avoid complications like breakage or foreign body embolus, it is necessary to perform the procedure with utmost safety.
 Performing a PICC removal in a virtually simulated environment with a virtual patient provides nurses practice in the procedure and helps them identify the nature of problems they may encounter in real-life scenarios.

 - Developed in alignment with NCBI, Percutaneous Central Catheter by Gonzalez R, Cassaro S.